 „I had a lot of thoughts and second thoughts about the lyrics...Of course I wrote some ideas at first and then spent quite some time to refine them into the statement I've finally made, a very big one, I think.
 The refrain and the main ideas of the song just came to me, and even I couldn't fully relate to them, but I knew somewhere deep inside that I'm on the right path and I have to let go of obsessing in controlling everything.
 I need to let music speak through me.
 Only recently I realised that I was the one lacking clarity within myself, not the lyrics, the doubts spoke at times but luckily I left the lyrics intact at some point and I'm glad I did.
-For some years now I discovered the book "A Course in Miracles", I mean, it was revealed to me by some beautiful being I respect.
+For some years now I discovered the book "A Course in Miracles", I mean, it was revealed to me by a close friend, a kindred spirit.
 It's more then a book, it's a spiritual guidance for me.
 I went off and on with it, but never really off since I still I turn to it and some lessons and beliefs I took from it reside in my day to day being.
 Recently I read an interview about the book and by doing that I at some point I remembered our song "Nothing can Rule" and starting reciting the lyrics in my head.
-I realised that it preaches the same thing and that my lyrics are an extension, a leave from that big tree of knowledge about unconditional Love.
+I realised that it preaches the same thing and that my lyrics are an extension, a leaf from that big tree of knowledge about unconditional Love.
 All my doubts were lifted!
 A miracle indeed!"

 "Nothing can rule… made me think about independence in the bigger picture, politically, socially, traditionally.